tychew5407/tychew5407/README.md

 ## Hi, I'm Tyler Chew!

-I'm a sophomore at **Stanford University** studying Computer Science with a minor in Music.
+- 🏫 I'm a sophomore at **Stanford University** studying Computer Science with a minor in Music.

-I'm drawn to systems programming: understanding how things work close to the hardware, then measuring and optimizing them until the numbers move.
+- ⚙️ I'm drawn to systems programming, performance, and how things work under the hood.

-Outside of code, I teach intro programming as a TA for Stanford's CS106A and play the piano.
+- 🎹 Outside of code, I teach intro programming as a TA for Stanford's CS106A and play the piano.

 **Tools I use:** C, C++, Python, Java, Linux, GDB, Valgrind, Git, Vim